IntelPython/sdc/README.rst

 6. Examples, See Also, References sections are **NOT** taken from Pandas docstring.
 SDC developers are expected to complete these sections in SDC doctrings.
     This is so because respective Pandas sections are sometimes too Pandas specific and are not relevant to SDC.
-SDC developers have to rewrite those sections in Intel SDC style.
+SDC developers have to rewrite those sections in Intel® SDC style.
 Do not forget about User Guide header and Pandas API name prior to adding SDC specific sections.

 7. Examples section is mandatory for every SDC API.
 'One API - at least one example' rule is applied.